gorenje/99.99999/index.md

 Causality is the concept that small actions can generate large effects.
 In this sense, how can we *possibly* be insignificant?
 Does not everyone cause things to happen and thus triggering larger effects?

 Yes we do.
 Each of us interact with the outside world and cause things to happen.
-However, these are very indirect effects that we aren't directly associate with ourselves.
-Sure we could say that my favourite team won because *I* was there to cheer them on - without me, they would never have won.
+However, these are very many indirect events that we aren't directly associate with ourselves.
+Sure we could say that my favourite sporting team won because *I* was there to cheer them on - without me, they would never have won.

 Or my vote caused the election to swing one way or another.
 In fact that's why elections are anonymous - to give everyone that feeling that they made a difference.
 The truth is rather different.
 Very few seats are swing seats and very few people live there.
-So, for most of us, our vote is simply one of many.
+So, for most of us, our vote is simply one of many votes.

 Or a more macabre note, firing squads are such that one member of the squad is given a blank but no one knows who.
 In the end, each member of firing squad can claim that they had the blank.
 How the prisoner died remains a mystery.

-Causality can provide a certain amount of significance to our insignificance however it is unclear whether my actions where in fact the cause of the effect.
-It borders on belief and not on fact whether I had influence on a specific event.
+Causality can provide a certain amount of significance to our insignificance however it is unclear whether my actions were in fact the cause of the effect.
+Causality becomes a type of belief and not a fact: our influence on a specific event is very minor.

+## Children don't provide Purpose/Goal

+Some replies to the HN questions suggested having a family as a way out of being lost.
+Yes children *could* reduce you chances of being insignificant assuming being the parent of a significant persons makes them also significant.

+Our parents probably thought the same and look what happened.

+Children should not be purpose or goal for someone else life.
+Just imagine when that child asks its parent "Why did you have me?" and the answer would be "Because I was seeking a purpose for my life".
+I'll leave the rest up to the imagine of the reader.

 ## This is really negative and ruined my day